Records of White House gifts for missing Trump and Pence, State Department says - ExBulletin

 The House panel investigating the Jan.
 6 uprising on Capitol Hill, meanwhile, identified a discrepancy of about 8 hours in official White House recordings of Trump’s phone calls as the violence unfolded and that his supporters were storming the building, according to two people familiar with the investigation.

-Regarding the 2020 gifts, the department said it had “made attempts to collect the required data from current authoritative sources … but confirmed that potentially relevant records are not available to the Office of the Chief of Protocol. of the Department of State under applicable access rules for records removed from the Executive Office of the President and the Office of the Vice President.”
+Regarding the 2020 gifts, the department said it had attempted to collect the required data from current authoritative sources … but confirmed that potentially relevant records are not available to the office of the chief protocol officer. of the Department of State under applicable access rules. for records removed from the Executive Office of the President and the Office of the Vice President.

 Records of gifts for Trump administration officials such as former Secretary of State Mike Pompeo, former Defense Secretary Mark Esper and former Central Intelligence Agency chief Gina Haspel are included in the report limited from 2020, as are recordings of other senior diplomats, Pentagon, and CIA officials.